juanpc2018/Kurzweill-K2000RS-Sampler/README.md

 [C38 - Special Page Access](https://web.archive.org/web/20190314042718/http://bytecraft.com/C38_-_Special_Page_Access) </br>
 C38 C38 </br>

-The MELPS740 family of microcontrollers is based on the 6502 instruction set, </br>
+MELPS740 family of microcontrollers is based on the 6502 instruction set, </br>
 Basic instruction set has been extended & enhanced. </br>
 One interesting enhancement is the ability to reserve the last page of memory as a special page to hold commonly used subroutines or subroutines that require quick access "cache" </br>

-The C38 compiler supports this hardware feature with the special modifier SP_PAGE. </br>
+C38 compiler supports this hardware feature with special modifier: SP_PAGE </br>
 This modifier tells the compiler to locate a subroutine in the last page of memory & routines that call these functions will use short calling sequences for the function call. </br>

 ´´´